Capacocha: Historical accounts

-The fullest description of a capacocha comes from Cristóbal de Molina who placed it in the context of a monarch’s ascension.
-He wrote that all of the towns of the empire were called upon to send one or two boys and girls about 10 years old to the capital, along with fine cloth, camelids, and figurines of gold, silver, and shell.
+The fullest description of a capacocha comes from Cristóbal de Molina, who placed it in the context of a monarch's ascension.
+He wrote that all of the towns of the empire were called upon to send one or two boys and girls around 10 years of age to the capital, along with fine cloth, camelids, and figurines of gold, silver, and shell.
 The boys and girls were dressed in finery and matched up as if they were married couples.
 Priests were then dispatched to the four quarters with sacrificial items and orders to make offerings to all wak'a according to their rank.
 The parties left the city in straight-line paths, deviating for neither mountain nor ravine.
 At some point, the burdens were transferred to other porters, who continued along the route.
 The children who could walk would do so, while those who could not were carried by their mothers.
 The Inca himself traveled the royal road, as did the flocks.

 Archaeologically, the evidence to support sacrifices at that scale is lacking.
-Bauer, In his fieldwork among the wak'akuna of Cuzco, found surface evidence of human burial at three shrines, but nothing approaching the thousands of victims described in the chronicles has yet been reported.
-Even so, Molina’s comment that the rituals paid special attention to high peaks has been supported by the archaeological finds described.
-The principal offerings recovered from those sites – gold, silver, spondylus shell, and children – also accurately match the priest’s account.
+In his fieldwork among the wak'akuna of Cuzco, Bauer found surface evidence of human burial at three shrines, but nothing approaching the thousands of victims described in the chronicles has yet been reported.
+Even so, Molina's comment that the rituals paid special attention to high peaks has been supported by the archaeological finds described.
+The principal offerings recovered from those sites – gold, silver, spondylus shell, and children – also accurately match the priest's account.

+According to Spanish chronicler Pedro Cieza de León who visited Cuzco in 1550, the chosen Virgins of the Sun god, whose task it was to weave and dye woollen cloth for the service of the temple near Cuzco and to prepare chichas, could also be buried alive (sacrificed) if they had violated their celibacy by engaging in sexual intercourse with a male.
+Spanish historian, Pedro Sarmiento de Gamboa, wrote that by the time of Inca Yupanqui's reign, these women were being used as his concubines.